Theologian in Residence

 The Ames United Church of Christ-Congregational is pleased to announce that its Theologians in Residence for 2015 are Rev. Ruth C. Duck and Rev. Cynthia A. Wilson.
-The exact dates have not been set yet but it is expected to be in March of 2015.
+The dates have been set for February 28 and March 1 of 2015.

 Rev. Ruth Duck Biography

 Ruth Duck is professor of worship at Garrett-Evangelical Theological Seminary, where she has been on the faculty since 1989.
 She has been president of the North American Academy of Liturgy, an organization of liturgical scholars.
 Her many books and articles about Christian worship include Finding Words for Worship, (Westminster John Knox Press, 1995) and Praising God: The Trinity in Christian Worship (with Patricia Wilson-Kastner, Westminster John Knox Press, 1999).
 She has edited or co-edited three books of worship resources, including Touch Holiness (with Maren Tirabassi, 1990; expanded and revised edition 2012).
 Her most recent publication is Worship for the Whole People of God: Vital Worship for the 21st Century (Westminster John Knox Press, 2013), meant not only to be a textbook for seminarians, but also as a guide to local churches that wish to renew their worship.